AD4GD/Component-STAplus_Server/README.md

 Not yet defined.

 ## Project status
 The installation is running in a development environment in the IoT Lab research infrastructure.
+This project is addressing the following bug related to the FROST server launched through Docker containers: [https://github.com/FraunhoferIOSB/FROST-Server/issues/308](https://github.com/FraunhoferIOSB/FROST-Server/issues/308)